 4. Homemade Playdough

 Unlock your child’s imagination with some playdough time.
-This simple playdough recipe is easy to make and will last in your refrigerator for many weeks to come.
-Your kids are sure to enjoy helping you whip up a batch of different colored playdough, and they will stay busy for hours as they craft with it.
+This simple playdough recipe is easy to make and will last in your refrigerator for many weeks.
+Your kids will surely enjoy helping you whip up a batch of different colored playdough, and they will stay busy for hours as they craft with it.

 5. Window Painting

 A great way to entertain your kiddos when the weather is poor is by allowing them to paint your windows.
 This unorthodox canvas will thrill your little ones as they create pictures on the glass.
-By mixing dishwashing liquid and tempera paint, you will be able to easily wash off the paintings from your windows.
+By mixing dishwashing liquid and tempera paint, you can easily wash off the paintings from your windows.
 You can also use painter’s tape to make grids and lines on the window to create your own stained glass window effect!

 6. Find the Colors